prey/gdpr_rails/README.md

 #### Policy handling:

-There are some endpoints that will handle json in order to interact with client applications, like react interfaces, $.ajax etc.
-Also you can use the web html panel directly from the engine.
+There are some endpoints that will handle json in order to interact with client applications, like react interfaces, $.ajax etc. you can also use the html web panel directly from the engine.
 So, if the Engine was mounted on `/policies` then your routes will be:

     pending_user_terms          GET    /user_terms/pending(.:format)                     policy_manager/user_terms#pending